 In some situations in Rhode Island, punitive damages are awarded to surviving members as a way to punish the defendant, in an effort to minimize the chance of repeating the negligence to others.
 Often times, punitive damages are handed down when the wrongdoing of the defendant was malicious, intentional, or indicated a total disregard for the sake or well-being of another.

 Hiring a skilled RI personal injury attorney that specializes in Rhode Island wrongful death is surest way to find out when the family members have a claim worth pursuing.
-Most Rhode Island wrongful death lawyers and Providence car accident attorneys offer a free initial consultation and work on contingency.
+Most Rhode Island wrongful death lawyers, mesothelioma lawsuit attorneys and Providence car accident attorneys offer a free initial consultation and work on contingency.
 This means no upfront fees will be required, and payment will be taken from the proceeds awarded at trial, or from an out-of-court settlement.

 Fatal motor vehicle crash